BaligaArjun/Data-manipulation-Python/README.md

 About this Project

 i built this project to explore how employee data can be used to understand whats happening inside a company.
-The data was first cleaned and prepared using python and then i used Power BI to turn it into a simple interactive dashbaord.
+The data was first cleaned and prepared using python and then i used Power BI to turn it into a simple interactive dashboard.
 <img width="1422" height="799" alt="Image" src="https://github.com/user-attachments/assets/347bf790-2607-4b2c-8fcb-fe9e465b27ae" />

 The goal was to focus on a few key things: